New Puppy Blues? Here’s How to Handle Them

 Symptoms that you may have the puppy blues include sleep deprivation, agitation, irritability, abnormally short temper, and erratic behavior towards others (not towards the puppy).

 Tiredness during the early stages of dog ownership is an unfortunate and inescapable side-effect of the relationship.
 What matters most is how you deal with tiredness and how you can work to improve your, and your pup’s sleep.
 It is recommended that you and your pup sleep in separate rooms to maximize your potential for quality sleep.
 As tough as it may be to hear your puppy whine and cry during the night, these nights are necessary.

-It is important to have your puppy sleep in a crate during the early stages to ensure that they are in a safe, contained, and controlled space.
-It is not inhumane or cruel to confine your puppy to a crate; in fact it is the safer way of treating them.
+It is important to have your pet sleep in a crate during the early stages to ensure that they are in a safe, contained, and controlled space.
+It is not inhumane or cruel to confine your pet to a crate; in fact it is the safer way of treating them.
 Puppies are unpredictable and curious.
 Without the proper measures in place, they could hurt themselves and your property.

 In order to maximize your sleep, try the following things:

 - Get a source of static noise.
 Something like a fan, sounds of nature, etc.

 - Keep your puppy’s crate in a room away from yours to cut down on the noise.